haider-ismail/vueCookieConsent/README.md

 # Vue CookieConsent Component

-This this is a Vue Single File Component for cookie consent management.
+This this is a simple plug-and-play Vue Single File Component for cookie consent management.

 - Saves consent status to local storage
 - Drops analytical and functional cookies based on user consent